CMU-SAFARI/Hermes/README.md

 - You can also quickly implement your own off-chip predictor just by extending `OffchipPredBase` class and implement your own `predict()` and `train()` functions.
 For a new type of off-chip predictor, please call the initialization function in `src/offchip_pred.cc`.
 - The off-chip predictor `predict()` function is called at `src/ooo_cpu.cc:1354`, when an LQ entry gets created.
 The `train()` function is called at `src/ooo_cpu.cc:2281` when an LQ entry gets released.
-- Please note that, in out-of-the-box Hermes configuration, _only_ the memory request that goes out of the LLC is marked as off-chip.
-If a memory request gets merged on another memory request that has already went out to off-chip, the waiting memory request will *NOT* be marked as off-chip.
+- Please note that, in the out-of-the-box Hermes configuration, _only_ the memory request that goes out of the LLC is marked as off-chip.
+If a memory request gets merged on another memory request that has already gone out to off-chip, the waiting memory request will *NOT* be marked as off-chip.
 This property can be toggled by setting `offchip_pred_mark_merged_load=true`.
 - Hermes issues the speculative load requests directly to the main memory controller using the function `issue_ddrp_request()`.
 This function is only called *after* the translation has been done.

 ## Frequently Asked Questions

 **1. How much memory and timeout should I allocate for each job?**

 While most of the experiments to reproduce MICRO'22 key results finish within 4 hours in our Intel(R) Xeon(R) Gold 5118 CPU @ 2.30GHz, some experiments might take considerably higher time to finish (e.g., different experiments with different prefetchers).
-We suggest to put 12 hours as the timeout and 4 GB as maximum memory required per job.
+We suggest putting 12 hours as the timeout and 4 GB as the maximum memory required per job.

 **2. Some slurm job failed with the error: *"STEPD TERMINATED DUE TO JOB NOT ENDING WITH SIGNALS"*.
 What to do?**